-Church of St. James was founded in the second half of the 13th century in place of earlier, probably wooden temple.
-It was then a church shaped like a basilica with two towers.
-In the years 1370-1387 a major reconstruction of the eastern part of the temple took place, consisting in raising the aisles in the presbytery part and creating a hall system.
-Between the drawn inward buttresses were a row of chapels.
-In the first half of the 15th century took place a reconstruction of the south wall of the main nave, probably under the direction of Henryk Brunsberg.
-This wall had a very decorative look with numerous lesenes and gables.
-In 1456, for unknown reasons, the southern tower collapsed, causing the destruction of the western part of the nave.
-In the second half of the 15th century, the hall was rebuilt in the hallway system with reference to the existing chancel, and one central tower was built.
-The work was completed in 1503.
+In the years around 1370-1387, a thorough rebuilding of the eastern part of the church was carried out, when the aisles were raised in the chancel part and thus a hall system was created or, according to other theories, the construction of a completely new chancel was carried out.
+In the first half of the 15th century, the southern wall of the nave was rebuilt, probably under the direction of Henry Brunsberg.
+This wall received a very decorative look with numerous pilaster strips, wimpergs and panels.
+In 1469, during a storm, the southern tower collapsed, which caused the destruction of the western part of the nave.
+In the following years, the nave was rebuilt in a hall layout, in reference to the already existing hall chancel, a second row of chapels was added from the north and one central tower was built.
+Work on it was completed under the supervision of master Hans Boneke in 1503.

-In 1534, the church became a Protestant temple by the decision of the Trzebiatów parliament.
-Artillery fire during the siege of the city by the Brandenburg army in 1677 triggered a church fire.
-The tower, the nave vaults and the gothic furnishings of the cathedral were destroyed.
-At the turn of the 17th / 18th century the cathedral was rebuilt and its interior was equipped with new baroque equipment.
-At the end of the nineteenth century, a general restoration of the temple began.
-A new, slim, 119 meter high helmet crowning the cathedral was made.
-In 1944 as a result of the bombing the cathedral was seriously damaged.
-Also suffered the equipment of the building.
-In the years 1947-1949 the church was temporarily protected from further destruction, and between 1972 and 1974 it was rebuilt.
+In 1534, the church became a Protestant temple by the decision of the parliament of Trzebiatów, which probably introduced the first early modern changes to the interior and equipment, although the building did not undergo major transformations until the 17th century.
+Only artillery fire during the siege of the town by the Brandenburg army in 1677 caused a fire in the church.
+The tower, nave vaults and part of the cathedral’s equipment were destroyed.
+In the years 1690 – 1693 the church was rebuilt and its interior was equipped with new Baroque utensils.
+Then, at the end of the 19th century, a general renovation of the church was started, combined with regothisation.
+During it, among others, a new, slender cupola of the tower was created.
+In 1944, as a result of bombing, the monument was seriously damaged.
+It was secured in the years 1947-1949, and rebuilt between 1972 and 1974.

-The church from the second half of the 13th century was a three-nave, buttressless brick basilica of 25 meters in width, 30 meters in length and 8,5 meters in height.
-It had a five-sided chancel with ambulatory, next to which a free-standing chapel was located.
+The church from the second half of the 13th century was a three-aisle, buttressless brick basilica of 25 meters in width, 30 meters in length and 8,5 meters in height.
+According to some theories it had a five-side ended chancel with ambulatory, next to which a free-standing chapel was located, however, probably in the then basilica there was no ambulatory around the presbytery (no traces of corbels of ambulatory).
 At the other end of the nave there were two towers.
-In the fourteenth and fifteenth centuries, the church changed into a hall building with internal buttresses and a crown of chapels and one tower on the western façade.
-The church also had a transept.

-During the 14th and 15th centuries, by increasing the chapels in the ambulatory and aisles, the church changed into a hall structure with internal buttresses and a wreath of chapels.
-The southern wall of the aisle then received a very decorative appearance with numerous pilaster strips, wimpergas and panels richly decorated with glazed bricks.
+During the 14th and 15th centuries, by increasing the chapels in the ambulatory and aisles (according to older theories) or by building a completely new chancel, the church changed into a hall structure with internal buttresses and a wreath of chapels.
+The southern wall of the aisle then received a very decorative appearance with numerous pilaster strips, gables and panels richly decorated with glazed bricks.
 As early as in the 14th century, the northern tower in the western part of the church was slightly higher than the central nave, while the south tower was slightly above the side aisles.
 It was only after the disaster of 1456 that one central tower was erected.

 Walczak M., Kościoły gotyckie w Polsce, Kraków 2015.